AlphaPrime7/adeckstats/README.md

 - combine operations (add for sequential ops and product for nest ops)
 - Use asymptotic notation focusing on the term that grows fastest and n increases

+Space Complexity:

+The binary search algorithms halves the search space and this algorithm really sank in when i understood this benefit.